7 Noteworthy Novels Set in Amsterdam

 The Evenings by Gerard Reve

-“The Evenings” by Gerard Reve follows ten days in the life of Frits van Egters, a young man drifting through post-war Amsterdam.
-His days are filled with mundane events, awkward encounters, and darkly humorous thoughts as he struggles against boredom and a stifling family life.
+“The Evenings” by Gerard Reve follows ten days in the life of Frits van Egters, a young man living in post-war Amsterdam.
+He drifts through each day filled with mundane routines, awkward interactions, and darkly humorous observations about his family and surroundings.

 2. 2